 Pursuant to a leasing agreement, Chicago Lights leases employees from the Church.
 The employees participate in the benefit plans of the Church, as eligible.
 Chicago Lights reimburses the Church monthly for direct salary and benefit costs, including any other operating costs paid for by the Church on behalf of Chicago Lights.
-Chicago Lights pays the Church a fee for rent, overhead and other administrative costs which amounted to \$67,750 for December 31, 2012 (2011 - \$73,000).
-In addition, Chicago Lights contributed \$28,857 of Mission Benefit proceeds to the Church (2011 - \$28,457).
+Chicago Lights pays the Church a fee for rent, overhead and other administrative costs which amounted to \$66,000 for December 31, 2013 (2012 - \$67,750).
+In addition, Chicago Lights contributed \$26,875 of Mission Benefit proceeds to the Church (2012 - \$27,857) which is reflected within Mission benefit on the statement of activities.
 Any amounts unpaid at year-end are accounted for as a payable to the Church.

-The Church supports Chicago Lights' programs through budgeted mission funds and special offerings and designated contributions from members and nonmembers.
-Contributions were \$200,814 for 2012 (2011 - \$324,587).
-In addition, Chicago Lights received an investment draw allocation from the Church totaling \$32,668 (2011 - \$28,319).
+The Church supports Chicago Lights' programs through budgeted mission funds (\$106,891 for 2013 and \$200,814 for 2012), as well as special offerings and designated contributions from members and nonmembers.
+In addition, Chicago Lights received an investment draw allocation from the Church totaling \$26,925 (2012 - \$32,668).